laro/Cilia/README.md

 - `TValue[TKey]` as short form of `Map<TKey, TValue>`
     - e.g. `Circle[String] circleForString` as short form of `Map<String, Circle>`
 - "Make simple things simple"
-- Having a short and traditional syntax for associative arrays should encourage people to use it.
+- Having a short syntax for associative arrays should encourage people to use it.

 ## Signed Size